Multi-Scale Matrix Sampling and Sublinear-Time PageRank Computation: Introduction

+{\blue The problem of {\sc SignificantMatrixColumns} can also be viewed as a matrix sparsification or matrix approximation problem, where the objective is to remove all columns with $l_1$ norm less than $\Delta/c$ while keep all columns with $l_1$ norm at least $\Delta$.
+To achieve time-efficiency, it is essential to allow the algorithm the freedom in deciding whether to keep or delete columns whose $l_1$ norm is in the range $[\Delta/c,\Delta]$.

-In light of this, the problem of {\sc Significant PageRanks} can be viewed as a matrix sparsification or matrix approximation problem.
-There has been a large body of work of finding a low complexity approximation to a matrix that preserves some of its properties.
-Perhaps the most relevant one to our goal is a low rank matrix approximation under the $l_2$ matrix norm.
+While there has been a large body of work of finding a low complexity approximation to a matrix (such as a low-rank matrix) that preserves some desirable properties, many of the techniques developed are not directly applicable to our task.

-All current methods for finding such low rank approximations runs in time at least linear in the size of the input matrix.
-See \cite{Kannan10} for a survey of recent results.

-Next, a linear time Monte Carlo based method to estimate PageRank of all nodes is devised in~\cite{ALNO07}.
-The method is based on running constant number of random walks from each of the nodes in the network.

-Last, in the context of sublinear time graph algorithms, our research is related to the work of \cite{RubinfeldS12}, in which sublinear time algorithms are presented for estimating several quantities.
-Our implementation of the Jump and Crawl query model can be viewed as a stringent type of the adjacency-list graph model used in \cite{RubinfeldS12}.